mvisonneau/gitlab-ci-pipelines-exporter/docs/configuration_syntax.md

       # (optional, default: "^main|master$" -- main or master branch)
       regexp: "^main|master$"

+      # If the age of the most recent pipeline for the ref is greater than
+      # this value, the ref won't get exported (optional, default: 0 (disabled))
+      max_age_seconds: 0

       from:
         pipelines:
           # Whether to trigger a discovery of the projects refs